Latin America

 Queretaro, Queretaro

-In 1917 the Constitutionalist Congress met in the then-Iturbide Theater.
-Today, the name of the theater is the Theater of the Republic, to promulgate the Mexican Constitution of February 5th.
+In 1917, the Constitutionalist Congress met in the then-Iturbide Theater.
+Today, the theater’s name is the Theater of the Republic, to promulgate the Mexican Constitution of February 5th.
 Check out our Private Tour to Queretaro from Mexico City.

 Aqueduct in Queretaro

-The Theater is still one of the most important stages of the Mexican Revolution; it is currently open to the public every day and is still in operation as it is home to the Philharmonic Orchestra of Queretaro and hosts various cultural and political events.
+The Theater is still one of the most important stages of the Mexican Revolution.
+It is open to the public daily and is still in operation, as it is home to the Philharmonic Orchestra of Queretaro and hosts various cultural and political events.

 Informative video